rdcorona/tiitba/README.md

 The functions for basic corrections are codes developed by the authors based on the theory that describes the operation and characteristics of Wiechert mechanical instruments.

 Users can check the R.D.
-Corona-Fernandez [GitLab](https://gitlab.com/rdcorona/tiitba) or look up for the lastes version at zenodo repository.
+Corona-Fernandez [GitHub](https://github.com/rdcorona/tiitba) or look up for the lastes version at zenodo repository.

 For more information contact the authors by email:
  ***rdcorona@igeofisica.unam.mx / santoyo@igeofisica.unam.mx***

 The use of the GUI it's under user risk, please cite this code of terms of the related technical paper:

-- Corona- Fernández, R.D. & Santoyo, M.Á. **(2022)** Re- examination of the 1928 Parral, Mexico earthquake (M6.3) using a new multiplatform graphical vectorization and correction software for legacy seismic data.
+- Corona-Fernández, R.D. & Santoyo, M.Á. **(2022)** Re- examination of the 1928 Parral, Mexico earthquake (M6.3) using a new multiplatform graphical vectorization and correction software for legacy seismic data.
 Geoscience Data Journal, 00, 1– 15.
 Available from: [https://doi.org/10.1002/gdj3.159](https://doi.org/10.1002/gdj3.159)
 And with this associated repository DOI:

 - **DOI: 10.5281/zenodo.6272823**

-## Last modified September 2022, version 1.0.2
+## Last modified Oct 2025, version 1.2.0

 ### Note: This SOFTWARE may be used by any individual or corporation for any purpose except for re-selling or re-distributing the SOFTWARE